United Nations Compensation Commission: Process issues

 From the beginning of its operation, the UNCC system has been criticized for the lack of representation allowed to Iraq, the defendant government, in the process.
-In particular no money from Iraq sales of oil was allowed to be used for Iraq's legal defence.
+In particular, no money from Iraq's sales of oil was allowed to be used for Iraq's legal defence.

 Environmental damage

 Kuwait and Saudi Arabia suffered gross environmental damage as a result of the Iraqi occupation, as the retreating Iraqi forces blew up oil wells and released millions of barrels (estimated as high as 11 million barrels) of crude oil into the Persian Gulf.
 In Kuwait the damage to the environment was largely terrestrial in the form of tarcrete and oil lakes surrounding the damaged wells.
-In 2001 the UNCC awarded Kuwait $108 million (the money to be taken from the Oil-for-Food Programme) to study the effects of the environmental devastation to the desert and the coastline, and the effects of the oil fires on public health.
+In 2001 the UNCC awarded Kuwait $108 million (to be taken from the Oil-for-Food Programme) to study the effects of the environmental devastation to the desert and the coastline, and the effects of the oil fires on public health.
 Most of Kuwait's desert is in fact sparse shrubland and capable of sustaining sheep, goats and camels.
 Little damage was found to Kuwait's shoreline and fishing industry.
-As a result of these studies claims were prepared for several billion dollars' worth of damages to the desert ecosystem resulting from the oil fires, uncontrolled oil releases, and military maneuvers by both Iraqi forces and coalition military.
+As a result of these studies, claims were prepared for several billion dollars' worth of damages to the desert ecosystem resulting from the oil fires, uncontrolled oil releases, and military maneuvers by both Iraqi forces and coalition military.

 In contrast, the Saudi study (funded with $109 million from the Oil-for-Food Programme via the UNCC) found damage mostly to the coastline.
 The anti-clockwise current pattern of the Persian Gulf forced the floating spill onto the Saudi coastline and fouled approximately 800 km (250 km as the crow flies) of almost pristine shoreline.
 Commercial fish stocks (shrimp and fin fish) plummeted but recovered within a few years.
 An extensive and very detailed study of the shoreline was conducted at 250-meter intervals for the entire affected length, from the high-water mark to low water, to determine the extent of the contamination and its effect on biota.
 The Saudis claimed several billion dollars to compensate for these environmental damages.